A Business Plan Can Help Make Your Nonprofit Successful

 - Management and Organizational Team: Who is on your management team?
 Provide information about key management staff and their expertise.
 List the members of your board.
 Explain their expertise.
 Include an organizational chart.
 Explain lines of responsibility.
 Provide an assessment of current and future staffing needs, including how you will use volunteers.

 - Capitalization: Explain your organization's capital structure.
 List outstanding loans, debts, holdings, bonds, and endowments.
 If there are subsidiaries, explain how they relate to the primary organization.

-- Financial Plan: What is your nonprofit's current and projected financial status?
+- Financial Plan: What are your nonprofit's current and projected financial status?
 What are your sources of income?
 Consider including an income statement, balance sheet, cash flow statement, and financial projections.
 Explain any need for financing.
 List any grants you've received, significant contributions, and in-kind support.
 Include your fundraising plan.

 Finally, don't let your business plan turn to mush just sitting on a shelf.
 Revisit and revise it frequently.
-You'll be glad you started your nonprofit with a well-thought out plan and that you kept it up to date.
+You'll be glad you started your nonprofit with a well-thought-out plan and that you kept it up to date.